 “Marketing in the future is here now, and working towards a progressive way to reach customers and interacting with them is just as important as any other part of your business,” he says.

 Specialization can pay off

 Bella Rocca’s Langston, on the other hand, says specialization can pay off if you have enough work and enjoy the type of work involved in the specialization.

 “While I enjoy fun artistic pieces, they aren’t always the most profitable.
 It’s often the boring colors that cover large square footage that pays the bills.”
 Contractors often have a specialty but offer a range of services to keep a steady stream of work, Langston says.

-But, he adds, “Higher-profile restoration work can help win larger contracts because you’re able to show your attention to detail and your craftsmanship.”
+But, he adds, “Higher-profile restoration work can help win larger contracts.
+This is because you’re able to show your attention to detail and your craftsmanship.”

 Matching budget with project for successful outcome

 Budget always figures extensively in any restoration project, KB Concrete Staining’s Brown says.
 He shows prospective clients a catalog of different approaches shown in images and with cost estimates per square foot.

 “They may want something and not have the budget, or maybe it’s not technically feasible.
 They may want champagne but have to settle for a good beer.”

 Brown says he evaluates the existing project site’s condition.
 If it’s still in good shape, he can do a lot with it without replacing the surface.
 Colors and materials available when they did projects years ago pale by comparison with what’s available now, he says.
 Today, he can combine a base color with transparent stains.
 This gives a whole new look to an aged concrete surface.